 The Blue Oval will make the Ford F-150 Lightning at a new manufacturing plant – Rouge Electric Vehicle Center.
 “This zero-emission F-150 will be on the road two years from now,” Bill Ford, Executive Chairman, Ford, said at the groundbreaking ceremony of this plant on September 17, 2020.
 Mass-production of the Ford F-150 electric is scheduled for mid-2022.
 Wolfe Research analyst Rod Lache expects Ford to make 80,000 units of the F-150 Lightning annually, Automotive News reported on May 20, 2021.

 According to a report from thedetroitnews.com on March 25, construction of the Ford Rouge Electric Vehicle Center is complete, and it took Ford about eight months to accomplish it.
 The company plans to staff some 500 workers at the factory, spread out across 500,000 sq ft.
 Plant officials expect to begin transferring employees there later this year.

-Despite the technical details of the project shrouded in secrecy, customers seem excited already.
-“The F-150 electric is a lot of inbound interest from our loyal customers,” Farley said during the Q4 2020 earnings call.
+Potential customers were very excited even before the unveiling took place.
+“The F-150 electric is a lot of inbound interest from our loyal customers,” Farley Jr. said during the Q4 2020 earnings call.